Design audio weighting filter

 to the Simulink® environment.

-See Audio Weighting Filter Design Dialog Box — Main Pane for more information about the parameters of this block.
+See Audio Weighting Filter Design — Main Pane for more information about the parameters of this block.
 The Data Types and Code panes are not available for blocks in the DSP System Toolbox Filter Designs library.

 This button opens the Filter Visualization Tool (